WELCOME TO OUR SITE

 Trish, Richard and Louise introduce themselves

-Louise is Deputy Mayor of the Borough for the year to May 2024
+Louise is Deputy Mayor of the Borough for a second year, to May 2025

 Richard with the tree we got planted at White Lodge Close, one of many we have had planted in the Ward